tsender/auto_scene_gen/README.md

 This repo was written and tested with ROS2 Foxy on Ubuntu 20.04 in a custom docker image, but it should work on Foxy and up.
 We only support the use of native Ubuntu.

 ### Dependencies
 While there are a handful of external libraires needed for the Python 3 and C++ code to compile and run, it is highly recommended that you simply use our custom docker image as it contains the minimum amount of software libraries that you may need.
-You can download our docker image with the tag `tsender/tensorflow:gpu-focal-foxy` (you may need to login to your docker account from the command line).
+You can download our docker image with the tag `tsender/tensorflow:gpu-focal-foxy` (you may need to login to your docker account from the command line to pull the image).
 But if you wish to add more libraries for your own code, you can inspect the [original docker image](https://github.com/tsender/dockerfiles/blob/main/tensorflow_foxy/Dockerfile) for everything it contains.

 For reference, these are the libraries we rely on that are not commonly included in standard C++ or Python 3 installations:
 - (C++) The `date` library https://github.com/HowardHinnant/date, used for logging purposes